humdrum-tools/humdrum-documentation/guide/ch19/index.md

-Example 19.1 shows an excerpt from a flute study by Joachim Anderson.
+Example&nbsp;19.1 shows an excerpt from a flute study by Joachim Anderson.
 Although the work is monophonic, the work's structure is based on an underlying chord progression that is realized as a series of arpeggiation figures.